 Musicals and student-led productions offered through the Languages, Literature, and Communication Department are opportunities for vocalists and musicians to perform as featured actors, as part of the ensemble or in the orchestra.
 The small, intimate setting of the Little Theater and the larger venue, Rodeheaver Auditorium, accommodates both small and large casts.
 There are six to eight performances of each production.

 Email Professor Mike Yocum or call 800-544-7223, ext.
 6113 about auditions and rehearsal schedules.

 The Lancer Chorus is open to audition to all students who enjoy singing and performing choral music.
-Don't stop singing just because it's not your main focus!
-Members will explore, rehearse, and perform varied types and styles of music including choral classics, spirituals, contemporary gospel, pop, show tunes, vocal jazz, and seasonal favorites.
+Members will explore, rehearse and perform varied types and styles of music, including choral classics, spirituals, contemporary gospel, pop, show tunes, vocal jazz and seasonal favorites.
 Singers will enjoy the variety, and performances will include on-campus appearances as well as opportunities in the community.